vekee/duandahai/content/posts/en/20230301-hold-state-input-in-stepfunctions/index.md

 ```json
 "ResultPath": "$.dispatcher_result",
 ```
-+ use `InputPath` to set all the result at next lambda.
++ use `InputPath` to pass all the result to next lambda.
 ```json
       "InputPath": "$",
 ```
-use this solution, the state input will be passed through the lambda one by one.
+use this solution, the state input will be pass through the lambda one by one.
 If you want to get a part of result to next state lambda, you can also use the `Parameters` or `InputPath` to select the neccessary input.

 #### all statemachine code